noforn/sdk-framework/README.md

 - **Nmap Agent**: Runs nmap for discovery and version identification
 - **Search Agent**: Searches for public vulnerabilities related to discovered service versions using Gemini (more cost-efficient compared to OpenAI's WebSearchTool)
 - **Command Suggestion Agent**: Reasons and suggets appropriate testing commands based on discovered vulnerabilities
 - **Testing Agent**: Uses tools to search for and create POC (proof of concept) examples for discovered vulnerabilities.
-Creates working exploit scripts.
+Aims to create working exploit scripts.
 - **Execution Agent**: Executes recommended commands and generated exploit scripts to test exploitation of discovered vulnerabilities
 - **File System Agent**: Manages the output report generation and some other file system operations